cloud-elements/devportal/docs/elements/dynamicscrm/events.md

 ## Events

-There are no extra configurations needed to enable Microsoft Dynamics CRM Help Desk events.
+There are no extra configurations needed to enable Microsoft Dynamics CRM events.

 In order to enable polling, add these two extra configurations to your instance JSON: